 It leads with an introduction by the books’ editor John Fleskes, eight stories with pencils, inks, or a combination, closing out with a look at Rude in his studio and current projects.

 Most of the scans are clear and well presented.
 Some originals could not be located and those are replaced with scans from the comic as printed.
 The pencils were copies done by Rude before inking so we lose in the penciled dialog, but the pencils provide a great look at what Rude finishes and completes in the inks.
 Blacks show little to no gradients.
 Blue line, red marker, red pencil and a few other mediums show up.
 The material is from 1988 onwards and shows aging from off white to light yellow and tan.

 We get to see it all here, from rough pencils to completed inks, and on those pages corrections, replacements and notes.
-My desire for a full size edition not hyperbole: we lose detail at this 9″ x 12″ printed size that was there in the scans.
+My desire for a full-size edition is

 The book is well designed and presented.
 The dust jacket and plain endpapers give way to chapter dividers providing a brief insight into each issue, featuring a grayscale enlargement.
 Every page is numbered and shows the book’s title and creator.
 The peak behind the curtain that is the studio interview builds the overall package.
 Nice to see the New Gods Artist’s Edition!

 Production is excellent: thick glossy paper in a sewn binding.
 The book comes with a dust jacket showing the same image as the cover, the flaps offering a blurb and bio of Rude.